 If you like coffee, then you should definitely try ca phe muoi next time you’re in Hue.
 I flew to this city to experience dishes like com hen, banh loc goi, and bun bo hue.
 Salt coffee deserves to be on that list as well.

-The TripAdvisor links in this article are affiliate links, meaning we’ll earn a small commission if you make a booking at no extra cost to you.
+This article on the best cafes in Hue contains affiliate links, meaning we’ll earn a small commission if you make a purchase or booking at no extra cost to you.
 We really appreciate your support as it helps us keep this website going.
 Thank you!